-The investigator must create a final investigative report that fairly summarizes relevant evidence and send the report to the academic staff member and complainant, and their advisors, if any, for their review and response at least 10 days prior to a hearing.
-The written report shall be delivered simultaneously to the academic staff member and complainant.
+The investigator shall create a final investigative report that fairly summarizes relevant evidence and send the report to the academic staff member, the complainant, and their advisors, if any, for their review and response at least 10 days prior to a hearing.
+The written report shall be delivered simultaneously to the academic staff member and complainant at least 10 days prior to a hearing.
 The university shall, upon receipt of the final investigative report, proceed to schedule a live hearing on the matter.
 A hearing shall be conducted unless the academic staff member and the complainant both waive, in writing, the right to such a hearing.